VeryGoodOpenSource/dart_frog/docs/docs/basics/dependency-injection.md

 When you'll try to access the instance of `ItemDataSource` using `context.read<ItemDataSource>()`, here is what will happen:

 1. _dart_frog_ will try to create the instance and return it.
-To do so, it will create a `DatabaseItemDataSource` object and to fullfill its `connection` parameter
+To do so, it will create a `DatabaseItemDataSource` object and to fulfill its `connection` parameter
 2. It will look "above" in the dependency graph for a provider of `Connection`
 3. It will find it with `databaseConnectionMiddlewareProvider`, and so on.

-This is how DI works, but the question is "what look "above" means ?"
+This is how DI works, but the question is "what look "above" means?"

 It means that you have to tell _dart_frog_ how to build a `Connection` **before** how to build a `ItemDataSource`.

-How do we do so ?
+How do we do so?
 By ordering the _Providers_.

 :::tip
 In _dart_frog_, dependencies are resolved from **bottom** to **top**